BUILDING THE NAUTILUS MINISUB

 missing from the Xerox copy of the CINEFANTASTIQUE magazine image, so I had to

-estimate those and draw then in myself.
+estimate those and draw them in myself.

-From the working plans I was able to
+working plans I was able to calculate the size of various parts of the

-checked them for fit on the pressure hull.
+cardboard templates of each part, and checked them for fit on the pressure

-Above is a picture of the cardboard template for the port-side aft
+hull.
+Above is a picture of the

-horizontal stabilizing fin, taped in place.
+cardboard template for the port-side aft horizontal stabilizing fin, taped in

-After the shape of the cardboard
+After the shape

-template was transferred to steel with an electric engraving tool, I used an
+of the cardboard template was transferred to steel with an electric engraving

-oxy-acetylene torch to cut the part out, and then ground it to shape with an
+tool, I used an oxy-acetylene torch to cut the part out, and then ground it to

-electric grinder.
+shape with an electric grinder.

 Here are some of the basic parts, after cutting and grinding,